sindresorhus/electron-store/readme.md

 Type: `string`<br>
 Default: `config`

-Name of the config file.
+Name of the config file (without extension).

 This is useful if you want multiple config files for your app.
 Or if you're making a reusable Electron module that persists some config, in which case you should **not** use the name `config`.